- Chart

 Positioning

-AT&T is one of the largest telecommunications companies in the United States, with a significant presence in both wireless and wireline services.
-Its strengths lie in its extensive network infrastructure, large customer base, and its ongoing investment in 5G and fiber.
-Its positioning is that of a major integrated carrier focused on connectivity.
+AT&T is a major integrated telecommunications provider in the United States, with a significant presence in both wireless and wireline services.
+Its competitive advantages include its extensive network infrastructure, a large existing customer base, and its ability to bundle services.
+However, it faces intense competition and the need for continuous investment in network upgrades.

 Total Addressable Market (TAM)